Dipsingh/dipsingh.github.io/_posts/2020-4-2-ECDF-Intro.md

 are two sets of observations which appears most often, which will translate into two peaks.

-For example, let's assume we have this TimeSeries which represents the case where traffic suddenly increased for whatever reason.You can see that traffic was centered around 50-100Gbps and after increase, it centered around 150-250Gbps.Please note that many times in real-life data is not that clear.
+For example, let's assume we have this TimeSeries which represents the case where traffic suddenly increased for whatever reason.You can see that traffic was centered around 50-100Gbps and after increase, it centered around 150-250Gbps.Though many times in real life data may not be that clear.

 Sample TimeSeries
 ![Sample TimeSeries](/images/post1/fig_6.png "Sample TimeSeries")